-No doubt when you hear that phrase, you think, “Yeah that is an issue, for someone else, not me!”
+No doubt when you hear the phrase, “conflict of interest,” you think, “Yeah that is an issue, for someone else, not me!”
 Well, maybe not.
-Just because someone has a conflict of interest does not mean they are doing anything wrong.
+Just because someone has a potential conflict of interest does not mean they are doing anything wrong.
 It is merely a recognition that an external interest they hold or activity they participate in might overlap with the roles they have at the University of Louisville.

 Management plans are the mechanisms by which the institution seeks to mitigate identified COIs.
 These documents include a variety of clauses and statements that guide individuals with COIs in the best way to ensure that their external activities/interests do not adversely affect or influence their role(s) at UofL.
 In some cases, it might call for an additional review of collected data, or having someone else prepare billing paperwork, or naming another individual as an advisor to students working on the project.
 Each item in the plan should work in concert with the others to provide the proper protections for the institutional activities.
 In order to ensure that the plans are working as intended, they must be monitored.